 Is it always raining or snowing?
 Set up a drip station to avoid wet and muddy floors!
 Read more about the drip station and the entire mudroom in the first image on Liz Marie Blog.

 Cubbies and baskets are great storage ideas for small items like mittens and caps.
-Label each of them accordingly, and now you have a neat storage for all your stuff with ease of access.
+Label each of them accordingly, and now you have neat storage for all your stuff with ease of access.

-For coats and bags, hooks are a favourite because it’s an easy access kind of storage.
+For coats and bags, hooks are a favorite because it’s an easy access kind of storage.
 It’s a great idea if you have a wide wall area or if you don’t have a lot of items to hang.